drcode/clll/README.md

 * The storage map
 * The transaction
-* A list of return values for external contract calls (external contract calls are only simulated at this time)
+* An optional list of return values for external contract calls (external contract calls are only simulated at this time)
 * An optional timestamp.

 Therefore, you can just call the contract with those values: